 Remit of call

-All proposals submitted under this call must fall within the remit of the NIHR Public Health Research (PHR) programme.
+All proposals submitted under this call must fall within the remit of the PHR Programme.
 For the evaluation of time sensitive, policy driven, interventions applicants may wish to consider the fast-track work stream.

 The PHR Programme funds research to generate evidence to inform the delivery of non-NHS interventions intended to improve the health of the public and reduce inequalities in health.
 Our scope is multi-disciplinary and broad, covering a wide range of interventions that improve public health.